-Because of the various factors that can cause this problem, if your tank isn’t new, a good place to start is by giving your tank, and all the decorations and filters a good clean (while taking care to ensure good bacteria are maintained in your filter media!)
+Because of the various factors that can cause this problem, if your tank isn’t new, a good place to start is by giving your it, and all the decorations and filters, a good clean (while taking care to ensure beneficial bacteria are maintained in your filter media!)

 If it’s a new tank, you need to let it settle, and should follow careful instructions about how to introduce any new products and fish into your aquarium environment.

 In some cases, this may eliminate the problem without having to go through any further steps.
-If you manage to solve it early on, just pay attention to what you’re putting in the tank and how often you clean it out properly to try and stop the cloudiness returning.
+If you manage to solve it early on, just pay attention to what you’re putting in the aquarium and how often you clean it out properly to try and stop the cloudiness from returning.